 Grantees must sign an online grant agreement form to accept their grant.
 Grants will be paid after submission of the completed grant agreement.
 Grantees have up to 12 months to complete their grant-funded project.
 Grantees may request an extension if they are unable to complete their grant project within 12 months.
 An online final report must be filed within 12 months of receiving the grant.
 As noted previously, a grantee is not eligible to apply again until their prior grant has been completed and final report submitted.

 An organization may submit only one application per grant cycle for support of projects directly related to its programs or operation.
-An organization may submit additional applications for community-based projects for which it is serving as a fiscal or sponsoring agent provided that it contacts the Foundation first, to discuss the sponsored project before submitting an application.
+An organization may submit additional applications for community-based projects for which it is serving as a fiscal or sponsoring agent provided that it contacts the Foundation first to discuss the sponsored project before submitting an application.
 If an organization receives a grant in one grant cycle for a project related directly to its programs or operations, it may submit a request in the subsequent cycle for a project for which it serves as fiscal or sponsoring agent (and vice versa).

 Possibly.
 Organizations who believe they meet this criteria must contact the Foundation prior to submission to discuss their eligibility to submit more than one application.